davidbaek90/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 #### The first analysis of outcomes was based on launch date of campaigns by using pivot table.
 With the use of pivot table, only theater campains were selected based on launch months and total number of corresponding campaign results was visualized.
 Below illustration shows the theater outcomes based on launch date.
-Link to the spreadsheet is as below:
+Link to the spreadsheet containing the datasets is as below:

 https://github.com/davidbaek90/kickstarter-analysis/raw/main/Kickstarter_Challenge.zip